yinsumirage/yinsu/index.md

 ---
 layout: home
-permalink: "/"
+permalink: /
-title: Athena Jekyll Theme
+title: Welcome to Mirage

 ---

-A simple and elegant theme for Jekyll and GitHub Pages.
+New page for me to write blogs